Sevser/joinbrands_test_assgnment/README.md

     * If an email address is passed in the URL (/lost-password?email={EMAIL}, display a link with a code (/lost-password?code={CODE}) to reset the password (CODE must be stored in the local storage for example)
-    * if CODE is received, sign in and redirect to /change-password
+    * if CODE is received, show field for new password
 *   /profile: available only when the user is signed in, else redirect to /sign-in.
 Shows the user name and email, a link to /change-password, and a link to /sign-out
 *   /change-password: available only when signed in, else redirect to /sign-in